 Why is Seasoning Required for a Cast Iron Pan?

 Seasoning is required for a number of different cooking appliances, most notably cast iron cooking materials and those made out of carbon steel.
 The reason why that is is when the pan is heated during the cooking process, it can rust rapidly.
 Small amounts of liquid, such as the drippings from dry meat, can accelerate the rusting process.
+Rust is the reason you should season all your cast iron (including things like your Dutch oven lid lifter), and not just the things that come into contact with your food.

 Furthermore, when food is cooked on an unseasoned cast iron griddle or cast iron pot, it can stick quickly, ruining the meal and making the cast iron cleanup process even more difficult.
 While some cast iron cookware might come seasoned right out of the box, this isn’t always the case.
 Therefore, you need to understand the seasoning process.